arthijayaraman-lab/crease_ga/README.md

 This open source crease_ga package has been co-created by Zijie Wu, Ziyu Ye, Christian Heil, and Arthi Jayaraman at University of Delaware.

-__If you use this code, please cite the one or more of the relevant references from the list below:__
+__If you use this code, please cite one or more of the relevant references from the list below:__

 1. Original Article on CREASE for spherical micelles: